 Epigastric hernia surgery is easily performed under local anaesthetic in about 25 minutes.

 A small transverse incision is made (better cosmesis than a vertical incision), identifying the small defect between the rectii muscles.
 The hernia sac is the excised if it is large, or simply pushing it back in if it is smaller.
-A small ProGrip Mesh™ is then placed behind the muscle sheath.
+If the defect is large then a small mesh is then placed behind the muscle sheath.

 The defect is then closed with a couple of sutures over the mesh, giving a two layer strength.
-Occasionally, if the hernia is very small a couple of stitches may be all that's needed.
+Occasionally, if the hernia is very small a couple of stitches may be all that's needed and no mesh used.

 Patients can leave hospital about 30 minutes after the operation and would expect to be back at work in 48 hours.